-Aforementioned bioaccumulative toxicants tend to be fat soluble (lipophilic), so foods high in fat could potentially increase your exposure (12).
+Aforementioned bioaccumulative toxicants tend to be fat-soluble (lipophilic), so foods high in fat could potentially increase your exposure (12).
 Generally, the risk of toxicant exposure in meat and dairy products is higher than vegetable matter.
-We are NOT advocating the boycott of meat and dairy products however, as they provide crucial nutrients which can contribute to a healthy diet.
+We are NOT advocating the boycott of meat and dairy products, however, as they provide crucial nutrients which can contribute to a healthy diet.
 It is important to be particularly mindful of the raising and processing of these foods when sourcing them.

 Side note: Adipose tissue (body fat) absorbs toxicants, which temporarily protect the body, but can also increase chronic “body burden”, and is released in high doses when losing weight (13).

 Conversely, nutrition can positively influence your body’s ability to deal with exposure to these toxicants.
-For example, risk of exposure may increase as a result of ingestion of certain dietary fats, whereas the ingestion of fruits and vegetables, rich in antioxidant and anti-inflammatory nutrients may mitigate this risk.
+For example, risk of exposure may increase as a result of ingestion of certain dietary fats, whereas the ingestion of fruits and vegetables, rich in antioxidants and anti-inflammatory nutrients may mitigate this risk.

 Functional Foods to the Rescue?

 The foundation of the supplemental arm in detox protocols is the use of “functional foods”.
 They are often either plant extracts (ginseng, ginger, garlic, milk thistle, echinacea etc), which contain varying levels of bioactive compounds such as polyphenols, vitamins and minerals.